databurn-in/prototype-pollution/gunship-walkthrough.md

   line: 0,
 }

-We're passing the code.block to visit().
-The code.block value will be:
+As we're passing the code.block to visit(), the code.block value will be:
 {
 	type: "Text",
 	line: "console.log('hello there!')",
 }

-In the visit(node) method, we have the following if (debug && node.debug !== false && node.type !== 'Block') {
+In the visit(node) method, we have the following: if (debug && node.debug !== false && node.type !== 'Block') {
       if (node.line) {
         var js = ';pug_debug_line = ' + node.line;